fjordvext/Zimi_GAproject1/README.md

 ### Project Feedback + Evaluation

 - __Project Workflow__: Did you complete the user stories, wireframes as specified above?
 Did you use source control (Git) as expected for the phase of the program you’re in (detailed above)?
+How does your commit history look?

 - __Technical Requirements__: Did you deliver a project that met all the technical requirements?
 Given what the class has covered so far, did you build something that was reasonably complex?

 - __Creativity__: Did you added a personal spin or creative element into your project submission?
+This includes design and styling considerations.

 - __Code Quality__: Did you follow code style guidance and best practices covered in class, such as spacing, modularity, and semantic naming?
 Did you comment your code as your instructors have in class?

 - __Deployment__: Did you deploy your application to a public url using GitHub Pages?
+(Go to settings and set [this option](./assets/gh-pages.png).)

 - __Presentation__: Did you present your game, your code, and your project-making experience clearly and effectively to the class?